Project Type

 Colour Palette

 The purpose of homi is to help roommates keep their living spaces as clean as possible.
 Keeping this in mind, I believed that a strong teal color would help establish this standard of cleanliness.
 Other colors, such as green or red, could’ve caused some confusion amongst users.
-Additionally, I stuck to traditional black and white shade to help keep the app looking as sleek as possible.
+Additionally, I stuck to traditional black and white shades to help keep the app looking as sleek as possible.

 App name